Rafael Espinal

 Rafael L. Espinal Jr. (born June 30, 1984) is an American politician and non-profit executive.
-A Democrat, he represented the 37th district of the New York City Council, which includes portions of Bedford-Stuyvesant, Brownsville, Bushwick, Crown Heights, Cypress Hills, and East New York in Brooklyn.
+A Democrat, he began his political career in the New York State Assembly, representing New York's 54th State Assembly district in Brooklyn from 2011 to 2013.
+He later served on the New York City Council from 2014 to 2020, representing the 37th district, which includes portions of Bedford-Stuyvesant, Brownsville, Bushwick, Crown Heights, Cypress Hills, and East New York in Brooklyn.

-On January 26, 2020, he resigned from the City Council in favor of a job with the Freelancers Union.
+On January 26, 2020, he resigned from the City Council to become President and Executive Director of the Freelancers Union, a national organization advocating for independent workers.

 Early life and education

 Espinal has lived in Brooklyn all his life, while his parents are from the Dominican Republic.
 He was born in 1984, and is the third of six children.
 He was raised in Cypress Hills, attending and graduating from New York City public schools, P.S.
 108, I.S.
 302, and Franklin K. Lane High School.
 Espinal attended Queens College and graduated with a bachelor's degree in English.

+In 2017 - 2018, Espinal was selected for a MIT CoLab Fellowship.
+A two year program within the MIT Department of Urban Studies and Planning focused on prospective models for community-driven economic development tied to shared wealth and ownership.

 Career

 Espinal first worked as an adult literacy teacher.

 Espinal entered public service as an aide to City Councilmember Erik Martin Dilan, ultimately serving as his chief of staff.

 In the 2016 Democratic Party presidential primaries, he was the only New York City Councilmember to endorse Bernie Sanders.
 He endorsed him again for the 2020 primaries, the first City Councilmember to do so.

 In 2017, Espinal was named one of Time Out New York's "New Yorkers of the Year", largely in recognition of his advocacy in repealing the New York City Cabaret Law, enforcement of which disproportionately targeted LGBTQ and ethnic minority venues and creating the city's Office of Nightlife, dedicated to supporting DIY art spaces, music venues, bars and restaurants.

 In 2019, Espinal ran in the special election for New York City Public Advocate, following Letitia James's victory in her race for New York State Attorney General.
 He came in 7th place in a crowded field of 17 candidates, won by fellow Brooklyn City Councilmember Jumaane Williams.
+The New York Times endorsed Jumaane Williams, but noted on Espinal's career as a City Council Member, "In a 51-member body, Mr. Espinal has been a standout."

-Espinal, facing term limits to another term in the City Council, announced plans to run for Brooklyn Borough President in the 2021 election.
-The seat will be vacant as current Borough President, Eric Adams, faces term limits himself.
-He dropped out of the race in January 2020, and subsequently resigned from the Council entirely.
+Espinal, facing term limits to another term in the City Council, announced plans to run for Brooklyn Borough President in the 2021 election, as Eric Adams, then Brooklyn Borough President, faced term limits.
+Espinal dropped out of the race in January 2020, and subsequently resigned from the Council entirely.